Sauna Ventilation

 Wood Burning vs Electric

-All saunas have a need for ventilation for human occupants (bathers); to remove CO2, excess humidity and other undesirable stuff in the air and replace it with fresh clean air.
+All saunas need ventilation for human occupants (bathers); to remove CO2, excess humidity and other undesirable stuff in the air and replace it with fresh clean air.

 The difference is how exhaust is accomplished.
 Wood burning heaters act as a powered exhaust.
 They can produce anywhere from 100 to 600 CFM of exhaust airflow to pull stale air (CO2, humidity) out.
 This then creates low pressure that in turn pulls fresh air in through fresh air supply vents.